Your first big decision: should you build a traditional DIY electrical system, or go with an all-in-one power station?

 This is the single biggest disadvantage of power stations for van life, and it doesn't get talked about enough.

-The three biggest power draws in a typical van are a 12V fridge, a diesel heater, and a roof vent fan.
-All three are 12V DC devices designed to run directly off a battery.
+Many common van devices — fridges, diesel heaters, roof vent fans, lights — are 12V DC devices designed to run directly off a battery.

 A power station converts stored DC to AC, then your device converts it back to DC.
 This double-conversion wastes 15-25% of your stored energy as heat.